wiber/bang.js/README.md

 ## Using bang
-    Bang is designed to utilize the current functionality:  realtime log console, realtime authenticated socket client monitoring system wide message broadcasting, and an API interface to the server side logger functionality.
+    Bang is designed to utilize the current functionality:  realtime log console, realtime authenticated socket client monitoring system wide message broadcasting, remote execution, and an API interface to the server side logger functionality.

 To witness current functionality, load the logConsole first.